 - Maintenance questions

-This gives you the speed and reliability of automation with the judgment and expertise of your actual team.
+This gives you structured intake from automation with the judgment and expertise of your actual team.

 You don't need to rip out your current system to improve emergency call handling.
 Start here:

-3. **Test an AI answering service.** OnCrew offers a 14-day free trial — set it up for after-hours calls only and see how it performs.
-It's $49/month with no per-call fees, so there's minimal risk.
+- Test an AI answering service.
+OnCrew offers a 14-day free trial, set it up for after-hours calls only and review the summaries.
+Starter is $49/month with 100 included calls and $0.99/call overage.